biocore/qiime/doc/scripts/identify_chimeric_seqs.rst

 	-t, `-`-id_to_taxonomy_fp
 		Path to tab-delimited file mapping sequences to assigned taxonomy.
 Each assigned taxonomy is provided as a comma-separated list. [default: None; REQUIRED when method is blast_fragments]
 	-r, `-`-reference_seqs_fp
-		Path to reference sequences (used to build a blast db when method blast_fragments). [default: None; REQUIRED when method blast_fragments if no blast_db is provided.
-REQUIRED when method ChimeraSlayer]
+		Path to reference sequences (used to build a blast db when method blast_fragments). [default: None; REQUIRED when method blast_fragments if no blast_db is provided; REQUIRED when method ChimeraSlayer]
 	-a, `-`-aligned_reference_seqs_fp
-		Path to (Py)Nast aligned reference sequences. [default: None] -b, `-`-blast_db
+		Path to (Py)Nast aligned reference sequences.
+REQUIRED when method ChimeraSlayer [default: None] -b, `-`-blast_db
 		Database to blast against.
 Must provide either --blast_db or --reference_seqs_fp when method is blast_fragments [default: None]
 	-m, `-`-chimera_detection_method